 This morning we had free time until we had to board the bus at 10:30am.
 Since the main attractions of Monkey Mia (besides the gorgeous coast line, beaches and hot, sunny weather) are the local dolphins, everyone in my dorm room got up early and went down to the beach.
 After a quick breakfast at 7am, we walked down to the beach near the pier.

 There were already about 40 people lined up along the beach in knee deep water by the time we arrived.
-The dolphins were swimming around near the crowd and doing some jumps and splashing their tails (and no beach ball balancing on their noses).
+The dolphins were swimming near the crowd and doing some jumps and splashing their tails (and no beach ball balancing on their noses).
 Altogether there were about 8 or 9 dolphins, being females with their young off spring.

 After a talk about the dolphins by the ranger, a few volunteers came down with fish in buckets.
 Each dolphin has a bucket and for whatever reason, they have to be fed from their bucket.
-Why this is, I’m not sure.
+Why, I’m not sure.
 I was too busy taking pictures to listen to the “talk”.
 The other cool thing about the dolphins is that they each have their “spot”.
 So along the beach there’s the volunteers with a dolphin floating right next to them.
 Next, they pick someone out of the crowd to feed the dolphin.
 For feed time #1, each dolphin was fed three fish and there were three of them.

-Over the course of the morning, they fed them three times.
+Over the course of the morning, they feed them three times.
 The time between the feeds can vary, depending on when the dolphins come back.
 We were lucky this morning because we saw all three feeds by 9:30.
 The ranger told us this can take until lunch time.

 Out of our 19 person group, three people got the chance to feed the dolphins, including the two people I’ve been hanging out with.
-They tried to blow it off like it wasn’t the coolest thing ever, but I wasn’t convinced! (and no I wasn’t jealous that I didn’t get picked despite using my “pick me please to feed the dolphins” eyes).
+They tried to blow it off like it wasn’t the coolest thing ever, but I wasn’t convinced!
+And no I wasn’t jealous that I didn’t get picked despite using my “pick me please to feed the dolphins” eyes.

 After the dolphin frenzy, we were back on the highway the same way we had come the night before.
 Instead of stopping at Shell Beach, we stopped at the Stromatolites at Hamelin Pool.
 It’s tough to explain what they are.
 All we were told is that they are rock “structures” that are in different parts of the world and are incredibly important.
 Because of something they did a long time ago, they were able to produce oxygen and increase the oxygen level in the atmosphere to enable oxygen needing organisms like me and you to be able to live on earth.
 It sounds impressive but I think we were a bit underwhelmed by them.
 The massive amounts of flies flying into our faces didn’t help either.